redux-utilities/redux-actions/docs/api/README.md

 ```

 If either `next()` or `throw()` are `undefined` or `null`, then the identity function is used for that reducer.

-If the reducer argument (`reducer | reducerMap`) is `undefined`, then the identity function is used.

-The third parameter `defaultState` is required, and is used when `undefined` is passed to the reducer.

 ### handleActions